 - Use your new template by navigating to the contact record for which you need to create a document.
 Click the three-dot icon on the navigation bar and then choose Word Template.
 Choose your template from the list.

 You now have your document available to send or print using information from the contact you have chosen.
 Create as many templates as needed to streamline your business processes.

 Businesses embrace software as a service because of the convenience and flexibility supplied by the cloud.
-Office 365 and other apps such as Google Apps and Salesforce provide powerful features at affordable prices.
+Microsoft 365 (formerly Office 365) and other apps such as Google Workspace provide powerful features at affordable prices.
 Businesses pay only for the services they use, so they can quickly scale their IT with demand.
-Meanwhile, employees can work remotely, using SaaS applications, opening the door to distributed work-forces and flexible work arrangements.
+Meanwhile, employees can work remotely, using SaaS applications, opening the door to distributed workforces and flexible work arrangements.

 When employees leave your company, you want to scale down your cloud-based services, but doing so causes you to lose access to the data stored in those user accounts.
-You also need data backups to protect against data loss from viruses and service errors.
+You also need data backups to protect against data loss from malware such as ransomware, service errors and accidental deletion.
 Similarly, some companies have legal and regulatory requirements that call for them to retain backups of all their business-related information.

-Despite their appeal, cloud-based apps often lack the ability to backup and restore data.
+Despite their appeal, cloud-based apps often lack the ability to backup and restore data beyond a very limited window, usually about 30 days.
 Users have accepted the risks involved with working without backups, but now they have some backup-as-a-service options available to them.
-Spanning Cloud, an EMC product, and Datto’s Backupify have demonstrated the viability of a cloud backup service.
-Another service, Asigra was the first to backup Office 365 data and has the distinction of backing up cloud data as well as data stored on local machines.

 9. How to Revert to Older Document Versions in Word